 If you dig this amazeballs post.
 Then you devo need to like and comment.

-If your interested in more independent stores check out the link to Oxford Independent stores.
+If your interested in more independent stores and things to do in Oxford check out the link to Oxford Independent stores.